cournape/Bento/html/_sources/faq.txt

       out-of-date source files and dependencies automatically detected for C extensions
     - Optional recursive package description for complex packages
-    - Easy customization of compilation flags and toolchain
+    - Pluggable build backend: waf, distutils and custom one are currently implemented.
+One could think about adding support for gyp, make, scons, etc...
+    - Robust command dependencies from dependencies descriptor: no more monkey-patching nonsense to insert a new command between two existing subcommands

 The following features are being implemented as well:
-    - Robust command dependencies from dependencies descriptor: no more monkey-patching nonsense to insert a new command between two existing subcommands
-    - The build process may be replaced by make, waf or scons if desired, while still keeping the installation and packaging features of bento (windows installers, eggs, etc...)
     - New packaging format which can be translated to any existing one if wanted (egg, wininst, msi, etc...).
 The format is optimized for installation